worldofmarcus/project-portfolio-5/README.md

 ## Site Structure

 The Kollektiv Fem Site can be used in a *logged in* and *logged out* mode.
 Depending on the login status different pages are available for the user.
 When the user is logged out  the pages *home*, *products*, *categories*, *special offers*, *my account (register and login)* are available.
 When the user is logged in *my profile*, *my wishlist* and *logout* also is available.
-If you are logged in as an administrator an *admin area* is available.
-The site has an minimalistic, clean and intuitive design that makes the site easy to navigate for the user.
+If you are logged in as an administrator *manage blog* and *manage products* is available as well.
+Worth mentioning is that the site has a clean, intuitive, and minimalistic design that makes the site visit a nice experience.

-Read more about the different choices in the [Features](<#features>) section.
+Read more about the different pages in the [Features](<#features>) section.

 [Back to top](<#table-of-content>)